scality/Zenko/docs/docsource/operation/Metadata_Search/Metadata_Search.rst

 Production systems usually mark generated files with metadata tags.
 Scality’s object storage model also inscribes metadata to objects to create a searchable, manageable namespace for stored files.
-Zenko’s metadata search enables you to use these tags to perform powerful metadata searches on objects stored through Zenko.
+XDM’s metadata search enables you to use these tags to perform powerful metadata searches on objects stored through XDM.

-Zenko metadata searches can be performed from the command line or from the Orbit graphical user interface.
+XDM metadata searches can be performed from the command line or from the Orbit graphical user interface.
 Both searches use a common SQL-like syntax to drive a MongoDB search.